-Section 21.1.1 Experience
+SECTION 21.1.1 - EXPERIENCE

-- Previous experience will be recognized in full as prescribed by statute and OSPI regulations (WAC). - B. Substitute teachers whom the District hires into contracted positions shall be given credit on the salary schedule for documented substitute teaching experience as provided by statute and OSPI regulations (WAC).
+- A. Previous experience will be recognized in full as prescribed by statute and OSPI regulations (WAC). - B. Substitute teachers whom the District hires into contracted positions shall be given credit on the salary schedule for documented substitute teaching experience as provided by statute and OSPI regulations (WAC).

-Section 21.1.2 Education
+SECTION 21.1.2 - EDUCATION

 - A. A Bachelor's degree will constitute the minimum academic requirement for employment. - B. Credits will be recognized in accordance with state guidelines for placement on the salary schedule. - C. No salary change will be made until corresponding credits are filed with and evaluated by the Superintendent or designee.
-An official transcript will serve as the documentation.

-- D. Clock hours will be recognized for purposes of advancement on the salary schedule in accordance with state guidelines.
-When possible, the District will make clock hours available for district-offered professional development programs. - Section 21.1.2.1 BA 135 Cap: Employees hired for the 1992-93 school year or before had until September 30, 1994 to attain Lane D with a BA + 135.
+An official transcript will serve as the documentation - D. Clock hours will be recognized for purposes of advancement on the salary schedule in accordance with state guidelines.
+When possible, the District will make clock hours available for district-offered professional development programs.

+BA 135 CAP:

+Employees hired for the 1992-93 school year or before had until September 30, 1994, to attain a BA + 135.